-Maximum supply Assumes 30+ host countries are ready to authorize and adjust credits as of 2026; supply is also boosted by large JREDD+ and PACM issuances.
+Scenario matrix Maximum supply Assumes 30+ host countries are ready to authorize and adjust credits as of 2026; supply is also boosted by large JREDD+ and PACM issuances.
 Moderate supply Assumes 15+ host countries are ready to authorize and adjust credits as of 2026.
 Limited supply Assumes existing constraints remain in near-term, with few countries ready to authorize large volumes.
-SCENARIO A SCENARIO B Unlikely, due to inadequate supply^ Plausible alternative, not presented SCENARIO C SCENARIO D Plausible alternative, not presented Plausible alternative, not presented SCENARIO E
+Demand Full compliance First Phase offsetting compliance materializes by 31 January 2028.
+SCENARIO A SCENARIO B Unlikely, due to inadequate supply^ Delayed compliance First Phase compliance deadline delayed to January 2030.
+Plausible alternative, not presented SCENARIO C SCENARIO D Partial compliance First Phase compliance observed by airlines in the EU, Switzerland, UK, Japan, Canada, and key Gulf States such as UAE and Qatar.
+Plausible alternative, not presented Plausible alternative, not presented SCENARIO E No compliance CORSIA collapses ~2027 due to inadequate supply and/or lack of compliance.
 SCENARIO F